Header image for Language Accessibility

 We used the survey results (see here for full results) to prioritise the type of support to be provided before and during the conference.

-• Writefull Revise: An AI-based English editing service (Writefull Revise) is available for free on the abstract submission page for anyone submitting an abstract.
+• Writefull Revise: Thanks to sponsorship from Writefull, an AI-based English editing service (Writefull Revise) is available for free on the abstract submission page for anyone submitting an abstract.
 Simply upload your document to Writefull Revise, and download your document with Track Changes to instantly revise your text in Word.

 • No rejection for poor language: The ICCB 2025 Scientific Subcommittee has decided to accept all submitted talk/poster abstracts with suitable content and scientific rigour on a first-come, first-served basis until the capacity limit is reached.
 No talk/poster abstract will be rejected for poor language.
 Only abstracts where key ideas cannot be understood will be returned to authors for revision and can be resubmitted.